 Loss of confidence in US paper instruments

-Could it be because countries including Brazil, Russia, India, China, South Africa (BRICS), the Netherlands, and Australia have lost confidence in the US dollar and US paper instruments thanks to the toxic RMBS’ which as I previously reported are bankrupting pension companies, hurting economies around the globe, and have put 44 million American pensioners at risk?
+Could it be because countries including Brazil, Russia, India, China, South Africa (BRICS), the Netherlands, and Australia have lost confidence in the US dollar and US paper instruments thanks to the toxic RMBS’.
+RMBS’ which as I previously reported have bankrupted some pension companies, hurt economies around the globe, and have put 44 million American pensioners at risk?

 Pesky paper proves fraud.
 Electronic records can vanish or be altered with a click of a mouse.